Parenting In The Digital Age: How To Be An Awesome Parent

 This can be an extremely sad state of affairs, as your child can grow to become unfit, and unable to develop key social skills.

-To bypass the chance of your child becoming lazy through the use of smart devices, you should schedule in times each day that ensure your child is staying active.
+To bypass the chance of your child becoming lazy through the use of smart devices, you should schedule times each day that ensure your child is staying active.